 U.S. Fish & Wildlife Service

-This website is designed to assist feather identification by providing high-resolution scans of flight feathers of major groups of North American birds.
-This is an ongoing project that will continually add new species.
+This website promotes feather identificaton, research, and appreciation by providing high-resolution scans of the flight feathers of North American birds.
+This is an ongoing project, and new species are added regularly.

 How to use the Feather Atlas

 To search the image database by the common or scientific name of a bird species or group, click on "Search Scans."
-To browse by taxonomic group (for example, owls or woodpeckers), click on "Browse Images."
-Feather identification can be made by comparing an unknown feather with the scans of similar feathers on the Feather Atlas.
-The range of possibilities can be narrowed down by examining the details of plumage illustrated in bird field guides.
+To browse by taxonomic group (for example, owls or woodpeckers), click on "Browse Scans," which will open a listing of all available scans, organized by taxonomic group (orders and families).

 Bird tails are symmetrical in feather shape and pattern on the two halves of the tail.
 Feather Atlas tail feather scans include all the feathers from the right half of the tail, with the outermost always shown on the left.

 To illustrate the range of variation in flight feathers, sexually dimorphic species are represented by scans of both male and female feathers.
 Flight feather variations among different age classes and color morphs are also illustrated if these occur.
-Additional variants will be added to the Feather Atlas as specimens become available.
+If the ventral surfaces of the feathers reveal distinct patterns not visible in the dorsal view, then a ventral scan is also provided.

 A data table of total feather lengths and vane lengths is provided for each scan, beneath the image of the scanned feathers.
 This table also summarizes age, sex, and locality data for the specimen represented in the scan.
-More information on the data table and on how the scans were created are presented on the "About" page.
+For more information on data tables and on how the scans were created, see the "About" page.
+Definitions of feather terms, with illustrations can be found on the Glossary page.